 To adjust the recipe size:

-Editor's Note: Originally Published February 9, 2014.
-Updated with expanded options, refreshed photos, and a table of contents to help navigation.
+Editor's Note: This article was originally published on February 9, 2014.
+It has been updated with expanded options, refreshed photos, and a table of contents to help with navigation.

 Can you please tell me what 3 slabs is eqivalent in cups?